Katzen85/project-tic-cat-toe/readme.md

 - Writing accurate pseudocode - Accurately thinking of all of the required game logic prior to begging the actual coding.
 - Accidentally writing bugs into the program when adding further features
 - Functions!
 When not to use them?!
 (I have about a million)
+- Creating multiple intervals that need to be in sync.

 5. Toys!
 - Playing vs (currently stupid) computer!